nikkhilmaurya/ETH-AVAX-Intermediate-Project3/README.md

 # ETH-AVAX-Intermediate-Project3

-This Solidity program includes a simple contract which provides an implementation of smart contract using ERC20 roken.
+This Solidity program includes a simple contract which provides an implementation of smart contract using ERC20 token.
+It allows the contract owner (admin) to mint new tokens, burn existing tokens, and transfer tokens.

 ## Description